hacklanta/gifbot/README.md

 .gif nailed-it
 ```

 If multiple GIFs are defined, Gifbot will pick one at random.
+You can also @ your gifbot

 ## Getting